SangHoon-Yoon/Personal-academic-website/content/authors/admin/_index.md

 highlight_name: true
 ---

-SangHoon (Andrew) Yoon is a PhD student at Auckland University of Technology.
-His research interests include sex differences in exercise metabolism and performance.
+I am a PhD candidate at Auckland University of Technology, examining the muscle excitability-glycogen interaction during high intensity exercise-induced fatigue.
+My secondary aim is to compare this interaction between females and males.